 In addition to general land use and real estate matters, Matthew also regularly advises regarding renewable energy projects, utility rights-of-way, state and federal resource permits, habitat conservation plans, remediation plans, underground storage tanks, and brownfield development.

-Matthew resides in Irvine with his wife and five children.
-He volunteers with the Boy Scouts of America and his church's youth program and coaches soccer and softball.
+Matthew resides in Laguna Hills with his wife and five children.
+He volunteers with the Boy Scouts of America and his church's youth program and coaches soccer, football and softball.

 - Urban Land Institute